 Saturday, 26 Jan – Miss Hot & Spicy Curry: Pick a winner from the alluring femme fatales as they pose, pout, parade and sizzle in various ensembles to win the first ever “Miss Hot & Spicy Curry” crown.
 Held at the Orchid Inn from 6:00 PM.

-Toga Night – Experience the delightful decadence of Ancient Rome and be pampered as Nero never was by the gorgeous girls at Nero’s Forum.
-Toga’s supplied by Nero’s Forum to the first 100 “emperors” after 9:00 PM.
+Toga Night – Experience the delightful decadence of Ancient Rome and be pampered, as Nero never was by the gorgeous girls at Nero’s Forum.
+Nero’s Forum to the first 100 “emperors” supplies toga after 9:00 PM.

 Tuesday, 29 Jan – Doghouse Dingo Night: Two hours of over indulgence in this once-a-year Dingo Night.
-There’s all the usual Doghouse fun and games…but tonight there’ll be more of it.
-By order of Bulldog.
-Bonanza Hotel from 5 PM to 7 PM.
+There’s all the usual Doghouse fun and games…but tonight there’ll be more of it at Bonanza Hotel from 5 PM to 7 PM.

 POOL ACTION AT THE BLUE K